Rankings.io Logo Manticore Blue

 Real market research provides you with a wealth of data on your ideal clients.

-The goal is to get a good idea of their demographic, psychographic, and geographic makeup.
-That means you’ll discover who they are, how they think and feel, and where they are.
-You’ll also discover how aware your market is of your firm.
+If you want to get exclusive mass tort leads, you want to get a good idea of their demographic, psychographic, and geographic makeup.
+That means you'll discover who they are, how they think and feel, and where they are.
+You'll also discover how aware your market is of your firm.
 All of this makes targeting people and broadcasting your message to them easier.

 Market research comes in two forms:

-- Quantitative research
+• Quantitative research

-- Qualitative research
+• Qualitative research

 Quantitative research involves gathering data about your market using things like online surveys.

 The advantage is that qualitative research will show you trends from hundreds or thousands of people.
-But it's expensive and difficult to conduct quantitative research because these research tools target so many people at once.
+However, it's expensive and difficult to conduct quantitative research because these research tools target so many people at once.

 Qualitative research involves more one-on-one or small focus group interviews.